Cautín Province

 Cautín Province (Provincia de Cautín) is one of two provinces in the southern Chilean region of La Araucanía (IX), bounded on the north by Arauco and Malleco provinces, on the east by Argentina, on the south by Valdivia Province, and on the west by the Pacific Ocean.
 Its population at the 2012 census was of 692,582.
 The most important communes are Temuco, Villarrica, Padre Las Casas, and Nueva Imperial.
 Cattle, forestry, and agriculture make up most of Cautin's economy.
 Its climate is humid, rainy in winter, and generally warm in summer.

 History

 Cautin province once formed part of the territory occupied by the Araucanian natives, and its present political existence dates from 1887.
 Cautín Province was the last area to be taken by Chile during the occupation of the Araucanía.
-Cautin is known for the 1971 Agrarian revolt.